SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/connect-to-api-secured-with-aad.md

     ![The 'App Service Authentication' toggle set to On for the Web App hosting the WebAPI](../../../images/api-aad-webapi-authentication-on.png)

-4. To disallow anonymous access to the API, in the **Action to take when request is not authenticated** listn, select the **Log in with Azure Active Directory** option.
+4. To disallow anonymous access to the API, in the **Action to take when request is not authenticated** list, select the **Log in with Azure Active Directory** option.

     ![The 'Login with Azure Active Directory' option selected in the 'Action to take when request is not authenticated' drop-down in Web App Authentication settings](../../../images/api-aad-webapi-authentication-aad-login.png)